 A good-quality education is every girl's right.
-Keeping girls in school is key to enabling them to realize their potential, including their future economic opportunities, and supporting girls' confidence and influence in public decision-making.
+Keeping girls in school is key to enabling them to realize their potential,

 Quality education and learning also helps prevent child marriage.
 Research in a number of countries shows that girls doing poorly in school, not learning well and falling behind, are more likely to be pulled out of school by their parents in order to marry.